An Approximation Theory Framework for Measure-Transport Sampling Algorithms: Applications

 \section{Applications}

 We are now ready to apply the abstract framework of Section \ref{sec:main-results} and the stability results of Section~\ref{sec:stability} to a wide variety of concrete examples.
-Whenever we discuss convergence, we think of a parameterized sequence of spaces $\hmT^n$ indexed by some parameter $n$, and then solve the optimization problem
+Whenever we discuss convergence, we think of a parameterized sequence of spaces $\widehat \mmT^n$ indexed by some parameter $n$ that characterizes the complexity/capacity of our approximation class, and then solve the optimization problem

-In Section~\ref{sec:l2conv} we consider the convergence of $\hnu^n$ in Wasserstein distances when the $\hmT^n$ form a dense subset of $L^p$.
+In Section~\ref{sec:l2conv} we consider the convergence of $\hnu^n$ in Wasserstein distances when the $\widehat \mmT^n$ form a dense subset of $L^p$.
 Quantitative convergence rates are presented in Section~\ref{sec:measures-with-regular-densities} under more stringent conditions including when the target and reference have regular densities.